abbasly/Simple_ATM_Controller/README.md

  ### Cloning the repo

-This project can be cloned by entering:
+This project can be cloned by entering

 ```console
 https://github.com/abbasly/Simple_ATM_Controller.git
 ```

-git clone ...

 in to your terminal.